 Retailers all over the world are continuously trying to build their reputation and a sharp brand image with the promise of a great experience.
 In an era where experience matters the most and tech giants like Amazon are taking the online buying process to the proverbial ‘next level’ with anticipatory shipping methods, it is very difficult to meet customer expectations.
 Thus, competing with them and fulfilling the ever-evolving customer demands is a huge challenge for retailers today.

-To meet the customer expectation of good user experience, brands should start analyzing their shopping trends and must focus on using it to come up with personalized customer experiences.
+To meet the customer expectation of good user experience, brands should start analyzing their eCommerce trends and must focus on using it to come up with personalized customer experiences.
 Your customers must feel acknowledged and valued right from the moment they start using your service.
 Send them notification alerts or product updates for the same.

 3. Agility Challenge